liannette/X-finder/README.md

 X-finder in a conda environment like so:

 ```
-# navigate to where you want to download the ipresto repo
+# navigate to where you want to download the xfinder repo
 git clone https://github.com/liannette/X-finder.git

 # navigate into the repo